jmoenig/Snap/docs/Syntax.md

 )
 ```

-Again, because the first block in this script (`pen down`) doesn't have any input slots, its `steps` token becomes a formal parameter of the procedure script.
+Again, because the first block in this script `(down)` doesn't have any input slots, its `steps` token becomes a formal parameter of the procedure script.

 #### Declaring Script Parameters for Polyadic Block Inputs